CLICK ON THESE LINKS FOR MORE INFORMATION:

-Cherilyn Bacon is an American actor-singer who performs on stage, on camera and voice-over, as well as a faculty member at the California School of the Arts and maintains a voice studio in Woodland Hills, California.
+Cherilyn Bacon is an American actor-singer who performs on stage, on camera and voice-over, as well as a faculty member at the California School of the Arts, ranked #1 in Los Angeles County, #3 in California and #4 nationally.
+She maintains a voice studio in Woodland Hills, California.

 Cherilyn is a member of the Screen Actors Guild (SAG), the American Federation of Television and Radio Artists (AFTRA), and Actors Equity Association (AEA).
 She has performed under most AEA contracts in musical theatre from Broadway National Tour-Off Broadway-Regional and Small Professional Theatre, Guest Artist, as well as on TV, voice overs, in concerts, commercials and industrials from coast-to-coast.